 Traditionally Exact Match is seen as the least flexible of all the keyword match types.
 However it is less restrictive than the title suggests, this is because Google started to introduce a much wider scope of variables.
 There is no denying that Exact Match is still very specific and highly targeted, which can lead to less traffic and lower impressions than with the other match types.
 On the plus side, ads tend to be seen by interested people, therefore costs tend to be lower (less wasted clicks) and conversion rates higher.

 - Good for your budget – eliminates irrelevant searches

 - Useful if you don’t need to target new keywords

 - Improves quality score and ad relevance more than any other match type

 - Other keywords overlooked due to variant limitation

 The – symbol is used to prevent certain search terms from triggering an ad.
 Negative keywords can be matched to broad, phrase or exact types and is used as a preventative measure with no trigger.

 Pause For Thought!

-Understanding the words people use in order to search for information is key to successful marketing campaigns.
-It also helps us as marketers to get an idea of where future prospects are in the buyers cycle.
-Having an understanding of what your target audience is searching for, is an essential factor that will inform meaningful campaigns.
+Understanding the words people use to search for information is the key to successful marketing campaigns.
+It also helps us, as marketers, get an idea of where prospects are in the buyers’ cycle.
+Understanding what your target audience is searching for is an essential factor that will inform meaningful campaigns.
 Campaigns that are driven by solid strategies based on firm foundations.

-The link below looks in more depth at the New Marketing Funnel and the ever more complex buyer cycle.
-At the very core of the cycle and the catalyst that dives prospects through the funnel, are well thought out strategies that are highly targeted and content-driven.
+Find out more about the New Marketing Funnel and the ever more complex buyer cycle.
+At the core of the cycle and the catalyst that dives prospects through the funnel are well thought out strategies that are highly targeted and content-driven.